lewisevans2007/BlenderWorkspace/README.md

 ### Layouts

-There are three layout tabs: `Layout`, `Layout 2` and `Layout 3`.
-Each layout tab has a different layout of panels.
+There are two layout tabs: `Layout` and `Layout 2` Each layout tab has a different layout of panels.

 #### Layout

 This tab has a similar design to the default Blender layout tab.

 #### Layout 2

-This tab contains a large 3D viewport, a dope sheet panel, a properties panel, a outliner panel, a file explorer panel and a shader editor panel.

-This tab is useful for importing models and editing them.

-#### Layout 3

 This tab has three 3D viewports, a timeline, a properties panel, a outliner panel.
 One of the 3D viewports is a quad view, one is a camera view and one is a default 3D viewport.